tkqdldk/tkqdldk/README.md

-Developer/Aspiring DevSecOps Engineer | NetSec Student | Tech enthousiast
+Dev/Aspiring DevSecOps Engineer | NetSec Student | Tech enthousiast

 ## About Me

- I am currently studying for my Master's degree in CompSci at Sorbonne University and working as a web developer.
+ Student in CompSci (specializing in Network Security) at Sorbonne University and web developer.
  I enjoy building stuff for my personal use, mostly to make things easier.

 ## Technical Stack
 <details>
  <Summary>Langages and Tools </Summary>

+ *Used or proficient in...*

   | Category                | Technologies & Tools                                                                 |
   |-------------------------|--------------------------------------------------------------------------------------|